-Mr. Krishnakumar Natarajan, Executive Chairman, Mr. N S Parthasarathy, Executive Vice Chairman and Chief Operating Officer and Mr. Rostow Ravanan, CEO and Managing Director of the Company have resigned from the Board on July 17, 2019.
+1At the Board meeting held on July 5, 2019, Mr. Krishnakumar Natarajan, Executive Chairman, Mr. Parthasarathy NS, Executive Vice Chairman and Chief Operating Officer and Mr. Rostow Ravanan, CEO and Managing Director of the Company have submitted their resignations, as members of the Board of Directors of Mindtree Limited and as employees of the Company.
+They will stay as Board members till July 17, 2019 and as employees in line with their employment contracts to ensure smooth transition.